 Do you live in an Alberta community outside of Calgary without public library service?

 For a $112 annual non-resident membership fee, all family members at the same address can get a Calgary Public Library card.
 Annual non-resident memberships can be purchased at any Calgary Public Library location.
 You do not need to be a member of a public library outside of Calgary to take advantage of our non-resident memberships.
-You can use your non-resident membership to borrow books, CDs and DVDs, to place holds on items and to attend Calgary Public Library programs.
+You can use your non-resident membership to borrow books, CDs and DVDs, to place holds on items, book meeting rooms, and to attend Calgary Public Library programs.
 Some restrictions apply.

 Are you interested in using Calgary Public Library’s electronic resources (e-books, digital music and movies) but live outside of Calgary?

 Due to complex licensing agreements, access to electronic resources like eBooks, digital music, and movies is excluded from non-resident borrowing privileges across Alberta, including at Calgary Public Library.
 We regret that we are unable to provide non-residents access to these electronic resources.
 Please contact your local library, such as the Marigold Library Systemopens a new window which serves south-central Alberta, to forward your e-resource recommendations.